Worldwide Torture: Background and release

 Jazmin Bean began making music at the age of 15 after enrolling at a film school in London.
 They (Note: Bean is agender and uses they/them pronouns.) initially intended to make music to soundtrack their films, but ultimately decided to pursue music full-time as they did not enjoy film school.
 Bean wrote songs after returning home from school, considering their sound and ideas for their music videos simultaneously.
 Whilst working on their GCSE exams, Bean wrote and recorded Worldwide Torture with producers Dave Draper, Dougal Drummond, Kristian Gilroy and Jessica Winter at Octagon Studios in Brixton; they wrote the EP's title track during their maths exam.
-Bean said they recorded the EP for free after asking the producers for favours, promising that it would be successful and that they would be repaid later.
+Bean said they recorded the EP for free after asking the producers for favours, promising ostensibly that it would be successful and that they would be repaid later.

 Worldwide Tortures title track was released as its lead single on 1 August 2019, alongside a music video that Bean self-financed and directed for £500.
 On 22 October 2019, Bean self-released the EP through their record label Aswang Birthday Cake and released a music video for "Saccharine", which was filmed on a £2,000 budget with the help of their mother and friend Salvia.
 In December 2019, Bean released a music video for "Hello Kitty", which became their biggest hit to date.
 The attention surrounding "Saccharine" and "Hello Kitty" helped Bean garner close to one million followers on TikTok and led to them signing with Interscope and Island Records.
 Bean worked on new songs for Worldwide Torture to distract themselves during the COVID-19 pandemic, and reissued the EP with six additional tracks on 11 November 2020; the reissue was promoted with music videos for "Yandere" and "Princess Castle".